sawalha-deep/NetSpectre-Detection-AI-System/README.md

 To enhance detection accuracy, NetSpectre extracts a rich set of statistical and structural features from each payload:

-📏 Payload length and parameter count
+- 📏 Payload length and parameter count.
-🔢 Digit ratio and numerical patterns
+- 🔢 Digit ratio and numerical patterns.
-🔣 Special character distribution
+- 🔣 Special character distribution.
-💬 Quote usage (', ")
+- 💬 Quote usage (', ").
-🧾 SQL comment indicators (--, #, /* */)
+- 🧾 SQL comment indicators (--, #, /* */).
-⚙️ Operator frequency (=, <, >, +, -)
+- ⚙️ Operator frequency (=, <, >, +, -).
-🔐 Encoding ratio (URL-encoded content %)
+- 🔐 Encoding ratio (URL-encoded content %).
-🧬 Shannon Entropy for randomness and obfuscation detection
+- 🧬 Shannon Entropy for randomness and obfuscation detection.

 These features allow the system to identify anomalous and adversarial input patterns beyond simple signature matching.